josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/👻_Transparencies_Overhead/⚙️_overclocked_capitalism.md

-# ⚙️ Overdrive Capitalism — When Systems Outrun the Body
+# ⚙️ Overclocked Capitalism — When Systems Outrun the Body
 **First created:** 2025-10-18 | **Last updated:** 2025-12-09
 *Acceleration, exhaustion, and the political economy of attention.*